 Before you start

-It’s worth taking a step back and getting some of the fundamentals in place before you start trying to look for and make contact with owners of empty homes.
+It’s worth taking a step back and getting some of the fundamentals in place before you start trying to look for and make contact with owners of an empty property.

 Refurbishing an empty property requires a team of skilled professionals.
-Having the right architect, builders and trades will help you to speed up the process.
+Your probably need an architect as well as builders and trades will help you to speed up the process.